 a little jet-lagged, but not too tired to make one last stop at the Pont des Arts, where we bought a red lock with a heart and affixed it to the fence.
 Lovers do this in Paris

 , and rumor has it that they throw the key in the Seine.
 We kept the key, though, and put it on Chula’s collar with her other tags.
 After all, in Paris or not, she has the key to our hearts forever.

 Sheron Long is the author of

 Lovers’ padlocks on the Pont des Arts.

 Dog Trots Globe—To Paris and Provence, a newly released travelogue and photo book of France.
 Hardcover book available from OIC Books and Amazon, which also carries the standard eBook.
 Enhanced eBook with embedded videos and music available from Apple for iPad.
 Keep up with Chula’s continuing adventures on her Facebook page.
 Just search for “Chula Wula D’Augue” and ask to be her friend.

 Text copyright © Sheron Long.
 Images copyright © Robert and Sheron Long.
 All rights reserved.

-Editor’s note: Why not take your pup on one of our Girls’ Guide to Paris walking tours?
+Why not take your pup on one of our Girls’ Guide to Paris walking trips?
 Be sure to bring along a collapsible bowl and some water.